■ Safety of care:

 Communication with the patient

 Our review indicated that breakdowns in patient communication were the most common contributing factor in test follow-up matters.
-Of 351 College and legal matters, 147 (42%) involved communication problems with patients.
-A similar CMPA analysis from 2018 mapped cases according to the Agency for Healthcare Research and Quality laboratory testing process and found that failure to notify a patient of test results was a feature in 69% of the cases.
+Of 268 College and legal matters, 104 (39%) involved communication problems with patients, family members, or substitute decision makers.

 While physicians are responsible for communicating and following up on test results, encouraging a mutual sense of responsibility for follow up with the patient may contribute to the development of a safer and more reliable test follow-up system.
-However, it remains important for physicians to communicate directly and promptly with a patients when a test result is significant or where it may be difficult for the patient to comprehend its meaning.
+However, it remains important for physicians to communicate directly and promptly with patients when a test result is significant or where it may be difficult for the patient to comprehend its meaning.
 This is the case despite the patient’s ability to access their test results via an online portal.
-Patient portals also do not indicate to the patient why a particular test was ordered in the first place, making communication of a test’s importance at the outset an especially central aspect of fostering patient engagement in the testing and follow up process.
+Patient portals also do not indicate to the patient why a particular test was ordered in the first place.
+Communicating at the outset with the patient about the importance of a particular test is a central aspect of fostering patient engagement in the testing and follow up process.

 Elements of effective test follow-up

-Physicians should consult with their College for specific test result follow-up standards and expectations.
-The list below summarizes some of the safeguards that peer experts in the CMPA cases studied have highlighted as key in successfully managing and sharing test results.3
+Physicians should be aware of their College’s policy for specific test result follow-up standards and expectations.
+The list below summarizes some of the safeguards that peer experts in the CMPA cases studied have highlighted as key in successfully managing and sharing test results.

 Record keeping